 This will depend a lot on you.
 You can invest as little or as much time as you want – but your results will usually depend on what you invest.

-With educating via blog or YouTube, there is usually a pretty large time investment.
-It takes time to create quality content, edit photos and videos, and promote your content.
+With education via blog or YouTube, there is usually a pretty large time investment.
+It takes time to create quality content, edit photos, and videos, and promote your content.